 There are usually three parties in a child support case.
 The first is the child(ren).
 Second, is the custodial party.
 This is the person who lives with the child and has primary day-to-day responsibility for the care and control of the child.
 The third is the non-custodial parent.
 Although the non-custodial parent is often the child's father, the child's mother can also be the non-custodial parent.
 When a child is in the custody of another family member or in foster care, there may be 2 non-custodial parents.
 Regardless of their living arrangement or relationship, both of the child's parents should provide the financial support that their child needs.

-Services through the Title IV-D Child Support Program can help establish paternity(if necessary) and to obtain child support.
+Services through the Child Support Program can help establish paternity(if necessary) and to obtain child support.
 The Child Support Bureau has entered into cooperative agreements with county prosecutors in every Indiana county to provide child support enforcement services.
-If you are seeking assistance with child support, contact the Title IV-D division of your local county prosecutor's office.
+If you are seeking assistance with child support, contact your local county prosecutor's office.
 The following link will help you locate the prosecutor's office in your area.
 Local Child Support Offices

 Child Support Orders

 Child support orders are legal obligations to provide financial support for a child, and are established by a court of law.
 All child support obligations in Indiana are governed by the Indiana Child Support Rules and Guidelines issued by the Indiana Supreme Court.
 The guidelines employ a methodology designed to calculate child support as a share of each parent's income estimated to have been spent on the child if the parents and child were living in an intact household.
 For the non-custodial parent, the calculated amount establishes the amount of child support to be paid to the custodial party for the benefit of the child(ren).
 The amount calculated for the custodial party is presumed to be spent directly on the child.
 The Guidelines also address special considerations for extraordinary education expenses and parenting time.